trinhlecong/MongoDB-Helm-Chart/README.md

    Password: pass
    ```

-5. Cleanup
-   To uninstall the Helm release and delete all associated resources, use the following command:
-   Cleanup
-    ```bash
-    helm uninstall dev-stage-mongo-express-service
-    ```

 Contributing
 Contributions to this project are welcome!
 Please read our contribution guidelines for more information on how to get started.